 Failure to complete the diary or the recording of inaccurate information may lead to reduction or recovery of some or all payments.

 Improving Public Access applications

-Applications for the Improving Public Access option must be made separately from any other application for this scheme and can be made from mid-August 2015.
+Applications for the Improving Public Access item must be made separately from any other application for this scheme and can be made from 17 August, 2015.